-The definition of Circuit ID in the switch is 4 bytes in length and the format is "vlan_id" "module_id" "port_no".
-The parameter of "vlan_id" is the first two bytes representing the VLAN ID.
-The parameter of "module_id" is the third byte for the module ID (in standalone switch it always equals 0; in stackable switch it means switch ID).
-The parameter of "port_no" is the fourth byte and it means the port number.
+The definition of Circuit ID in the switch is 4 bytes in length and the format is "vlan\id" "module\id" "port\no".
+The parameter of "vlan\id" is the first two bytes representing the VLAN ID.
+The parameter of "module\id" is the third byte for the module ID (in standalone switch it always equals 0; in stackable switch it means switch ID).
+The parameter of "port\no" is the fourth byte and it means the port number.

 The Remote ID is 6 bytes in length, and the value equals the DHCP relay agent's MAC address.
-The DHCP Relay Configuration screen in Figure 4-2-12 appears.
+The DHCP Relay Configuration screen in Figure 4-2-11 appears.

-Figure 4-2-12 DHCP Relay Configuration Page Screenshot
+Figure 4-2-11 DHCP Relay Configuration page Screenshot

 Object Description Relay Mode Indicates the DHCP relay mode operation.
 Possible modes are: ■ Enabled: Enable DHCP relay mode operation.
 When enabling DHCP relay mode operation, the agent forwards and transfers DHCP messages between the clients and the server when they are not on the same subnet domain.
 And the DHCP broadcast message won't flood for security considered. ■ Disabled : Disable DHCP relay mode operation.
 Relay Server Indicates the DHCP relay server IP address.
 A DHCP relay agent is used to forward and transfer DHCP messages between the clients and the server when they are not on the same subnet domain.
 Relay Information Indicates the DHCP relay information mode option operation.
 Possible modes Mode are: ■ Enabled: Enable DHCP relay information mode operation.
 When enabling DHCP relay information mode operation, the agent inserts specific information (option82) into a DHCP message when forwarding to DHCP server and removing it from a DHCP message when transferring to DHCP client.
 It only works under DHCP relay operation mode enabled. ■ Disabled : Disable DHCP relay information mode operation.
 Relay Information Indicates the DHCP relay information option policy.
 When enabling DHCP relay Policy information mode operation, if agent receives a DHCP message that already contains relay agent information.
 It will enforce the policy.
 And it only works under DHCP relay information operation mode enabled.
-Possible policies are: ■ Replace: Replace the original relay information when receiving a DHCP message that already contains it. ■ Keep : Keep the original relay information when receiving a DHCP message that already contains it.
+Possible policies are:

+- Replace: Replace the original relay information when receiving a DHCP message that already contains it. - Keep: Keep the original relay information when receiving a DHCP message that already contains it. - Drop: Drop the package when receiving a DHCP message that already contains relay information.